rvega/window-positions/README.md

     git clone https://github.com/rvega/window-positions.git
     cd window-positions
-    sudo install dependencies
+    sudo make install-dependencies
-    sudo make install
+    sudo make install-custom-wmctrl     ## Optional, read below. sudo make install

 This will install to /usr/local/ by default.
-Read the Makefile to change that and for other goodies.
+Read the Makefile to change the path and for other goodies.

 ## About wmctrl